open-ephys/acq-board-docs/source/User-Manual/New-FPGA.rst

 These boards need a different driver and Open Ephys GUI plugin to work.

-Before attempting to use one, please follow the instructions below.
+Before attempting to use this board, please follow the instructions below.

 .. important:: You will need to install and use:

     * A different driver, **FTD3XXDriver**
-    * A different plugin, **OE FPGA Acquisition Board** for GUI v0.6 (currently Windows only)
+    * A different plugin, **OE FPGA Acquisition Board** for GUI v0.6.x (currently Windows only)
     * The :ref:`latest gateware<gwupdate_latest>`

 .. _newfpga_instructions: